- An insurgent group formed in the early 2000s, al-Shabab seeks to establish an Islamic state in Somalia.

 Who leads al-Shabab?

 Ahmed Umar, also known as Abu Ubaidah, is the current leader of al-Shabab.
 He was installed in 2014, after his predecessor, Ahmed Abdi Godane, was killed in a U.S. drone strike.
 Some experts believed Godane’s removal would prompt a power struggle, as Umar appeared to lack Godane’s strategic savvy, and was unlikely to maintain control of the fractious group.
-More recently, experts have said that al-Shabab remains a largely unified organization.
+Yet, more recently, experts have said that al-Shabab remains a largely unified organization.

 How is al-Shabab funded?

 Counterterrorism experts say al-Shabab has benefited from several sources of income over the years, including other terrorist groups; piracy; kidnapping; and extortion of local businesses, farmers, and aid groups, among others.
 The Eritrean government has in the past been accused of financing the group, but it denied these claims.

-Al-Shabab has built up an extensive racketeering operation, with checkpoint taxation on illicitly traded charcoal bringing in upward of $7.5 million per year despite a UN ban on Somali charcoal exports in place since 2012.
-In recent years, al-Shabab has increased its reliance on smuggling contraband sugar across the border into Kenya, bringing in tens of millions of dollars annually.
-Kenyan forces have been accused of involvement.
+Al-Shabab has built up an extensive racketeering operation, with checkpoint taxation on illicitly traded charcoal bringing in millions of dollars per year despite a UN ban on Somali charcoal exports in place since 2012.
+The group also profits from smuggling contraband sugar across the Kenyan border, a scheme in which Kenyan forces have been accused of involvement.
 The United Nations says that, in 2019, al-Shabab spent upward of $21 million on fighters, weapons, and intelligence, and that the group was enjoying sizable budgetary surpluses.

 What has been the regional impact?